 Architect in ChargeMichiel Mertens, Anais Nora J Torfs

-From the architect.
+Text description provided by the architects.
 Fosbury & Sons has taken up residence in the WATT-tower in Antwerp, a building by legendary modernist architect Léon Stynen.
 On the impressive first floor Fosbury & Sons founders Stijn Geeraets and Maarten Van Gool have launched a new and high-quality way of working, 'the renaissance of work', focussing on the needs of today's generation.
 Fosbury & Sons is an inspiring and professional workplace where entrepreneurs, digital nomads and larger companies come together and benefit from all kinds of additional services.
 As a member, you will enjoy the comfort of a professional office, with the welcome warmth of your living room, the services and looks of a hotel and the fun of your free time.
 The impressive 3000 m² area was decorated by the Antwerp-based interior design studio Going East.

 Let's bring work to life